Background pattern

 Tramadol/Paracetamol Krka contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medication contains less than 1 mmol of sodium (23 mg) per tablet; this is, essentially "sodium-free".

 3. How to take Tramadol/Paracetamol Krka

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

-This medication is not recommended for use in children under 12 years old.
+It is not recommended to use this medication in children under 12 years of age.

-If necessary, you can increase the dose as recommended by your doctor.
+If necessary, you can increase the dose, as recommended by your doctor.
 The shortest interval between doses should be at least 6 hours.

 Do not take more than 8 tablets per day.

-Patients with severe liver or kidney failure/dialysis
+Patients with severe hepatic or renal impairment/dialysis

 Administration route